alexandrutoma6/Gamification-api-ACCESA_INTERSHIP/README.md

 1. Spring Boot framework to create the REST API.
 2. Maven to manage the project dependencies and build application.
-3. PostgreSQL for database, to o store and retrieve data from your REST API.
+3. PostgreSQL for database, to store and retrieve data from your REST API.
 4. Docker to build, package, and deploy applications in isolated containers.
 5. Postman for testing.